 Create a Data Management Plan

 Note: this is a general outline.
-Check for more specific guidance from your grant's call for proposals, the funding unit/directorate, and/or the funding agency.
-See funder requirements for more information.
+See funder requirements for more information and check for more specific guidance from your grant's funding opportunity announcement.

 Data management plans usually include the following: